cwirving/zip-to-object/README.md

 This is mostly a proof of concept -- not an industrially-tested library at the moment.
 Use with caution.

 The zip file reader does not support nested archives.
-Directories can contain many archive files, but archive files cannot contain other archives -- there is no concept of runtime reader containment, there is only static containment determined at compile time.
+This loads the contents of a zip archive but doesn't support directory/archive structures _containing_ zip archives.

 The zip file reader only decodes textual contents in UTF-8 encoding.
-Don't try to read old MS-DOS zip files with this!
+Don't try to read old MS-DOS zip archives with this!